djsudduth/keep-it-markdown/README.md

 **If this step keeps failing see 'Key Callouts' #10 below or Issue #42** -> https://github.com/djsudduth/keep-it-markdown/issues/42

 ## Usage
 Congrats!
 You can now run KIM.
-Simply start by running
+Simply start by running:
 ```bash
 > python kim.py
 ```